MakePrintable turns 3D models into printable objects

 MakePrintable, a new 3D printing site, does what it says on the tin.
 The service will take a 3D model – maybe one you scanned in or something you made – and modify it based on the type of printer, the material, the desired print orientation, and plate positions.
 It fixes rough spots, thin prints, and generally makes things printable.

 Founded by Muhannad Taslaq and Baha Abunojaim the service is aimed at gamer makers who might want to print out their creations.
-Both the co-foudners have a deep education in gaming graphics in the US and Jordan.
+Both the co-founders have a deep education in gaming graphics in the US and Jordan.
 The company has raised $4.8 million in the US and Asia.
 They currently have 30,000 beta signups and have performed 100,000 repairs since launch.

 “Competing solutions repair the mesh without taking into account these factors.
 They generically repair a file, we repair a file for 3D printing.
 In 3D printing the orientation and scale of your model in the 3D printer and how it is attached to the build plate is a critical factor.
 By repairing files accordingly we can better repair files for 3D printing and ensure a higher degree of printability,” said Taslaq.
 Because the solution takes into consideration what you’re printing on you’ll get a better print faster.
 It can manage very high polygon-count files using multiple GPUs in a compute cluster.